dyaghas/obsidian-vault/Java_vault/theory/Lambda expression.md

 #theory

 It is a short block of code that takes in parameters and returns a value.
-Lambda expressions are similar to a [[Method]], but they don't need a name and can be implemented right in the body of the method.
+Lambda expressions are similar to [methods](Method), but they don't need a name and can be implemented right in the body of the method.

 ```java
 parameter -> expression